enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 ![](attachments/view_meilenblatter.png)

->ℹ️ If the Meilenblätter layer appear in the Layers panel but is not visible on the map vie, you can force QGIS to zoom to the layer.
+>ℹ️ If the Meilenblätter layer appear in the Layers panel but is not visible on the map view, you can force QGIS to zoom to the layer.
 Select the layer  `Meilenblätter` in the Layers panel, then clicking the map tool `Zoom to Layer` in the QGIS main toolbar.

 >ℹ️ The arrangement of the layers in the Layers panel reflects the order in which they are displayed in the map view, in descending order.
 Therefore, one layer *below* another in the layers panel is also displayed *below* the other in the map view.
 >You can change this order very easily by  moving the layers with a simple drag and drop in the Layers panel.